iainctduncan/papers/source/features_usage.rst

 the timing on the clock functions is sample accurate.

-The Scheme for Max functions use these clock facilities by putting a reference to the Scheme callback function (that passed to the delay function) into a special internal registry, keyed by their handles.
+The Scheme for Max functions use these clock facilities by putting a reference to the Scheme callback function (the function passed to the delay function) into a special internal registry, keyed by their handles.
 When the C clock callback runs, the stored handle is retrieved and used to retrive the Scheme callback, which is then exectued.